discoproject/disco/doc/start/ddfs.rst

 All tag-related operations are handled by the master, to ensure their atomicity and consistency.
-The client may push new blobs to DDFS by first requesting a set of URLs for the desired number of replices from the master.
+The client may push new blobs to DDFS by first requesting a set of URLs for the desired number of replicas from the master.
 After receiving the URLs, the client can push the blobs individually to the designated URLs using HTTP PUT requests.
 After pushing all replicas successfully to storage nodes, the client can tag